All Episodes

 And the drive-bys lost their monopoly because of conservatives.

-Um, and so they they're eating this stuff up.
+And so they're eating this stuff up.

-So, in a in a in a sort of ancillary way, ladies and gentlemen, I single-handedly may have helped revive President Bush's standing in the drive-by media.
+So in a sort of ancillary way, ladies and gentlemen, I single-handedly may have helped revive President Bush's standing in the drive-by media.

 And we go back to the phones.

-Uh this is Bill in Niles, Michigan.
+This is Bill in Niles, Michigan.

 Thanks for calling, sir.